zcook7904/plum_finder/README.md

 Google maps: an appropriate google maps API key must be stored here

 ### Settings
 n: number of possible closest trees to be sent to gmaps; max = 25
-usesql: not currently implemented
+useSQL: attempt to query a SQLite db for address geocode before making an API call to Google Maps
 performance_log: logs parameters regarding the performance and entered data for each call to find_closest_plum if yes or True